MicrosoftDocs/biztalk-docs/biztalk/core/how-to-install-the-inline-and-adapter-versions-of-the-service-oriented-solution.md

 ##  <a name="step9"></a> Create the Web services for the back-end systems

-#### To create a new IIS application pool for the Pending Transaction Web services

 1. In the **Internet Information Services (IIS) Manager**, right-click **Application Pools**, select **New**, and then select **Application Pool**.

     > [!NOTE]